 We’ve put together complete instructions on how to put in a Buttonhole for both automatic and basic sewing machines.
 From marking where it goes, to hiding that final Thread tail, we’ve got you covered.
 Stop sweating and start reading.

-As Janome is the exclusive sewing machine sponsor here at Sew4Home, we are using their machines (the top-of-the-line Horizon Memory Craft 15000 and the entry level MyStyle 100 mechanical) for our buttonhole demonstrations.
+As Janome is the exclusive sewing machine sponsor here at Sew4Home, we are using their machines (a top-of-the-line Horizon Quilt Maker Memory Craft 15000 and the entry level MyStyle 100 mechanical) for our Buttonhole demonstrations.

 - Sewing machine